 Deploying the right unified collaboration and communications solutions can help employees do their jobs effectively.
 To find out how your UCC choices fit into your digital workspace, take a look at our latest eBook.

-Serge has been with Orange Business Services since 2006 and has engaged in several business development and go-to-market strategies to help customers with business transformation on workspace and customer experience challenges.
+Serge has been with Orange Business since 2006 and has engaged in several business development and go-to-market strategies to help customers with business transformation on workspace and customer experience challenges.
 He has extensive knowledge of many facets of the IT industry through his experience working for software, media and telecom service providers.